richard-scryber/PaperworkDayDocs/docs/reference/binding/index.md

 ## Parentheses

-The library fully supports the use of parenthese '()' to encapsulate operations into discreet sets, and also to encapsulate values passed to function calls - 'partameters'.
+The library fully supports the use of parenthese '()' to encapsulate operations into discreet sets, and also to encapsulate values passed to function calls - 'parameters'.

 ## Storing results